haridas/haridas.github.com/src/articles/how-to-put-encrypted-data-on-cloud.rst

 knowing that there is a chance of breach.
 Because of that I avoided putting those contents on my cloud storage.
 Later I figured out that we can put an encrypted contents.
 I tried to use GPG and other methods to encrypt the contents and putting them on cloud.
-But those are all requries lot of work to push contents each time.
-GPG mainly used for transfering encrypted contents between sender and receiver, so that is not the good solution.
+But those are all requires lot of work to push contents each time.
+GPG mainly used for transferring encrypted contents between sender and receiver, so that is not the good solution.
 We required a method to add the encrypted documents only to our cloud storage and the same time we want to access the actual copy of the document on our machine.

-Then I saw options for the ecrypted filesystems like **ecryptfs**, **encfs** are available under Linux filesystems.
+Then I saw options for the ecrypted file systems like **ecryptfs**, **encfs** are available under Linux file systems.
 Which provide good flexibility that I required, and it only required pain of one time setup.

 *encfs* is a User space filesystem, but the *ecryptfs* is working in the kernel space, because of that ecryptfs is little difficult to setup.
 But ecryptfs is faster and more secure than the encfs.
-Both of them using a passphrase as the inital key to do all the encryption and decryption, we can keep this passphrase with other filesysm or even in external storage device, This is like normal password required to initiate the ecryption or decryption.
+Both of them using a passphrase as the initial key to do all the encryption and decryption, we can keep this passphrase with other file systems or even in external storage device, This is like normal password required to initiate the encryption or decryption.

-Here I'm explaing how to use the ecryptfs,
+Here I'm explaining how to use the ecryptfs,

 First install the packages required,